thechief77/obsidian-typewriter-yellow/README.md

 # Obsidian Typewriter

-Typewriter is an [Obsidian](https://www.obsidian.md) October-winning theme designed for a focused writing experience.
+Typewriter Yellow is yellow version of the theme Typewriter which is an October-winning theme designed for a focused writing experience on [Obsidian](https://www.obsidian.md)
 ![cover](cover.jpg)

 ## Features